Last Updated on December 1, 2022 by Angie

 The open house feel of this event means that there's always lots of people coming and going into all the shops, so you don't need to feel awkward about just popping in somewhere quickly.

-Too Many Great Spots to Visit on the Joy of Cookies Tour
+Too Many Great Spots to Visit on The Lawrenceville Cookie Tour

 Here are some of the cool businesses that we found during the event that we had never been in before but absolutely loved: